Psychology Major Requirements

 - Perspectives on Disability and Illness (PSYC 324)

-- Developmental Psychology: Aging and the Elderly (PSYC 427)
+- Developmental Psychology: Adulthood and Aging (PSYC 325)

 - Psychology of Gender (PSYC 453)

 - Psychology of Peace and Conflict (PSYC 455)